Rastafari: Haile Selassie

-On being crowned, Haile Selassie was given the title of "King of Kings and Lord of Lords, Conquering Lion of the Tribe of Judah".
-Rastas use this title for Haile Selassie alongside others, such as "Almighty God", "Judge and Avenger", "King Alpha and Queen Omega", "Returned Messiah", "Elect of God", and "Elect of Himself".
-Rastas also view Haile Selassie as a symbol of their positive affirmation of Africa as a source of spiritual and cultural heritage.

-While he was emperor, many Jamaican Rastas professed the belief that Haile Selassie would never die.
-The 1974 overthrow of Haile Selassie by the military Derg and his subsequent death in 1975 resulted in a crisis of faith for many practitioners.
+While he was emperor, many Jamaican Rastas thought that Haile Selassie would never die.
+Haile Selassie's 1974 overthrow by the military junta known as the Derg and his subsequent death in 1975 resulted in a crisis of faith for many practitioners.
 Some left the movement altogether.
-Others remained, and developed new strategies for dealing with the news.
-Some Rastas believed that Selassie did not really die and that claims to the contrary were Western misinformation.
-To bolster their argument, they pointed to the fact that no corpse had been produced; in reality, Haile Selassie's body had been buried beneath his palace, remaining undiscovered there until 1992.
-Another perspective within Rastafari acknowledged that Haile Selassie's body had perished, but claimed that his inner essence survived as a spiritual force.
+Others remained, concluding that Selassie did not really die and that claims to the contrary were Western misinformation.
+To bolster their argument, they pointed to the absence of a corpse; in reality, Selassie's body had been buried beneath his palace, remaining undiscovered until 1992.
+Another perspective within Rastafari acknowledged that Selassie's body had perished, but maintained that his inner spiritual essence survived.
 A third response within the Rastafari community was that Selassie's death was inconsequential as he had only been a "personification" of Jah rather than Jah himself.